dreamfactorysoftware/platform-wiki/Platform-Documentation/Installation/Configuring-nginx.md

 Your DSP can alternatively be configured to use [nginx](http://nginx.org)instead of the default Apache setup.
 It's not difficult but requires administrative privileges to your box and some additional setup.

 # Prerequisites and Assumptions
 This guide assumes you're running the latest DreamFactory Services Platform&trades; and on an Ubuntu installation.
 Other standard distributions may need tweaking to locations.
-But the configuration options are the same.
+But the configuration options should the same.
 It is also assumed (and required) that you have *sudo* access to your DSP's server.

+Please note that this guide will not work with free-hosted or Bitnami installations.
+Only self-installed versions are supported.

 # 10,000 Foot View
 The goal here is to install *nginx* as a front-end to your currently running Apache instance service your DSP.
 The default configuration places the DSP on ports 80 and 443.
 What we are going to do is install *nginx* and it will service ports 80 and 443, relaying these requests to your Apache server.
 The Apache configuration will be modified to live a different port (8080).